Sizdah Be-dar: Zoroastrian background

 In ancient times, there was a name for each day of the month.
-For example, the first day of each month was called "Ormazd Rooz", and the thirteenth day of each month was called "Tir Rooz" and belonged to "Izad Tir" (the god of Tir).
+For example, the first day of each month was called "Ormazd Rooz", and the thirteenth day of each month was called "Tir Rooz" and belonged to "Izad Tir" (the angel of Tir).
 The word "Rooz" means "day" in Persian.
 The word "Tir" is called "Tishtariah" in the Avestan language.
-It is the same as the name of Tishter, the god of rain.
+It is the same as the name of Tishter, the angel of rain.
 So, we can say that Tir was a symbol of divine kindness among ancient Iranians because rain is symbolically equal to god's kindness and generosity in Persian culture.
 Nature Day is the ancient Persian tradition of celebrating the occasion of the god of rain's victory over the drought-inducing demon.
 Celebrating this day was customary even before the emergence of Asho Zoroastrianism (1800 BC).

 As stated in the book From Nowruz to Nowruz by Mr. Kourosh Niknam (MP for Zoroastrianism), pp. 41 and 42, "the thirteenth day of Farvardin is called Tir or Teshtar."
-In Avesta, "Teshtar" is the god of rain.
-Before Asho Zoroaster, for the rain god to overcome the drought demon, people believed that they should worship this god on this particular day and ask for rain.
-In ancient Iran, after celebrating the 13th day of Nowruz, which was the beginning of an agricultural semi-year, Iranians went to their fields and farms or plains and deserts and the banks of rivers to worship.
+In Avesta, "Teshtar" is the angel of rain.
+Before Asho Zoroaster, for the rain angel to overcome the drought demon, people believed that they should ask this angel on this particular day for rain.
+In ancient Iran, after celebrating the 13th day of Nowruz, which was the beginning of an agricultural semi-year, Iranians went to their fields and farms or plains and deserts and the banks of rivers to request rain.
 They would rejoice and dance and happily asked for rain.